abhi32GBram/Chalkboard/Documentation.md

 * An "Add to Favourites" button has been introduced, allowing users to mark specific boards as favorites.
 *  This feature is purely frontend-based for now, with conditional styling applied to indicate the favorite status.

+---
+> # Operations on Board Card (Copy Board Link, Update Title, Deleting Board)

+### Click Dialog Actions Card

+- **Copy Board Link**: Users can easily copy the URL of the board to share with others or to access it later.
+- **Update Title**: The title of the board can be updated directly from the card, allowing for quick changes without navigating away from the current view.
+- **Delete Board**: Users have the option to delete the entire board if it is no longer needed.
+This action will prompt a confirmation dialog to ensure the user's intention is clear.

+### Mutation Functions for Convex DB

+* To support the instantaneous performance of these actions on the board card, mutation functions have been added to the Convex DB.
+*  These functions are designed to handle the creation, updating, and deletion of board data in real-time, ensuring that the user interface remains responsive and up-to-date with the underlying data.

+### Modals and Dialogs from ShadcnUI

+* The user interface for these actions has been enhanced using modals and dialogs from the ShadcnUI library.
+*  These components provide a clean and intuitive way for users to interact with the board card, offering a consistent and modern look and feel.

+### Modal-Provider for Conditional Rendering

+* To prevent hydration errors, a modal-provider has been added to the application.
+* This provider is responsible for conditionally rendering modals based on the user's actions.
+*  By doing so, it ensures that modals are only rendered when necessary, reducing the likelihood of encountering issues related to server-side rendering versus client-side rendering discrepancies.